AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2025/2025-07-26-story-points-arent-problem/story-points-arent-problem.md

 > story points aren't the problem.

-I’ve noticed three common mistakes that make story points and the whole sprint planning exercise useless.
+I’ve noticed three common mistakes that make story points and the whole sprint planning exercise feel like a giant waste of time.
 The good news?
 These are all fixable.
 Lets see what they are and how to make story pointing not suck.

 ## Mistake #1: Treating Story Points as a Proxy for Time